 Summers can be oppressively hot and humid in Charleston, but air conditioning is plentiful, and the nearby beaches offer some respite from the weather.
 You'll still find larger crowds through the 4th of July holiday, but in general, the city is less crowded and rates are lower during this time of year.
 Pack rain gear for August as it's the city's wettest month.

 - Celebrate Independence Day at Patriots Point: This has the area's largest fireworks display.
 Purchase a ticket to watch them aboard the historic USS Yorktown, or pack a cooler and plop a chair down on the land nearby (there is a small parking fee).

-- Freshfields Village Starlight Cinema Series: Enjoy movies under the stars at this free film series, which features family-friendly flicks like "Mary Poppins Returns" and the "Incredibles 2."
+- Freshfields Village Starlight Cinema Series: Enjoy movies under the stars at this free film series.
 The event takes place at Freshfields Village on Kiawah Island.
 Check their schedule to see what's playing and at what time.

 Fall in Charleston

 Fall marks another peak time to visit Charleston, when temperatures cool off and summer beach visitors retreat for the school year.
 You can expect comfortable temperatures in the 60s and 70s well into November, but do be aware of hurricanes and tropical storms.